 The Boundary Row range of wines is named after the Barossa tradition of using vine rows rather than fences to distinguish the different owners of adjoining vineyards, with fruit from the boundary row shared between the neighbours.
 As with most Kurtz Family Vineyard wines, Boundary Row wines are held back and released 3-4 years after vintage.

-Winemaking: Fruit was fermented separately for 7-10 days on skins.
+Winemaking: Varieties were fermented separately for 7-10 days on skins.
 Post malo-lactic fermentation, Shiraz and Mataro were blended with the Grenache to build complexity.
-Maturation for 26 months in 80% French and 20% American seasoned oak has further enhanced the blend.
+Maturation for 24 months in aged French oak has further enhanced the blend.

-Nose: Complex, savoury aromas of fennel seed and five-spice combine with aromatic florals and ripe black cherry and red-currant fruit.
+Nose: Complex savoury aromas of fennel seed and five-spice combine with ripe red-currant fruit characters and aromatic florals.

-Palate: A plush, juicy, full-bodied palate with mouth-filling fruit flavours of sweet berries, blood-plum and pomegranate.
+Palate: A plush, juicy, full-bodied palate with mouth-filling fruit flavours of dark blood-plum, cranberry and pomegranate.
 Fine, structural tannins balance the fruit and draw it through to a lingering finish.

-Cellaring Potential: Although suitable for current consumption, this wine will continue to improve with medium-term careful cellaring.
+Peak Drinking: Although suitable for current consumption, this wine will continue to improve for a further 4 to 5 years with careful cellaring.

-DOWNLOAD TASTING NOTE PDF2013 Boundary Row Grenache Shiraz Mataro
+DOWNLOAD TASTING NOTE PDF2014 Boundary Row Grenache Shiraz Mataro